Busways Travel Services: Formation

+The sale of the Tyne and Wear Omnibus Company to Busways proved highly controversial with TWOC's 187 workers, with the company's Gateshead depot announced to close and workers being issued "precautionary" 90-day redundancy notices, before later being made to apply for new jobs at Busways; only two workers out of 33 applicants would get engineering jobs at Busways, while no ex-TWOC drivers were hired by Busways to operate former TWOC services.
+This eventually resulted in Busways being ruled to have unfairly dismissed TWOC workers by an industrial tribunal in June 1992.

 By March 1994, the company was considering options of geographic expansion, merger, acquisition or sale to a national group.
 The company had become concerned at its proximity to the recently floated Go-Ahead Group, and the fact that United Automobile Services to the south, and Northumbria to the north, were also possible targets for the larger groups.
 It believed that independently it would struggle to defend the company against expansion by these neighbours in the future.
 The Busways board came to the conclusion that a merger with one of the larger groups was the only viable option.